⭐️ Decoding OpenAI Evals

 • optionally a reference ideal_answer

-It then prompts an LLM with these 3 parts and expects it to classify if the output was good or not.
+It then prompts an LLM with these 3 parts and expects it to classify if the output is good or not.
 There are 3 classification methods specified:

 2. classify_cot - The model is asked to provide an answer and then explain the reasoning behind it.